fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.21: patientor, step6

-Fetch and add diagnoses to application state from <i>/api/diagnosis</i> endpoint.
+Fetch and add diagnoses to the application state from the <i>/api/diagnosis</i> endpoint.
 Use the new diagnosis data to show the descriptions for patient's diagnosis codes:

 ![](../../images/9/42.png)

 #### 9.22: patientor, step7

-Extend the entry-listing in the patient page to include the Entry's details with a new component that shows rest of the information of the patients entries distinguishing different types from each other.
+Extend the entry listing in the patient's page to include the Entry's details with a new component that shows the rest of the information of the patient's entries distinguishing different types from each other.

 You could use eg. [Icon](https://react.semantic-ui.com/elements/icon/) or some other [SemanticUI](https://react.semantic-ui.com/) component to get appropriate visuals for your listing.

-You should use a _switch case_ based rendering and <i>exhaustive type checking</i> so that no cases can be forgotten.
+You should use a _switch case_-based rendering and <i>exhaustive type checking</i> so that no cases can be forgotten.

 Like this: